EudyContreras/Skeleton-Bones/docs/elements/SKELETON_BONE.md

 **skeletonBoneEnabled:** Determines whether or not this View should be represented as a skeleton bone or a bone drawable if independent.
 When the bounded view is child to a ViewGroup that is has a SkeletonDrawable the bounded view will become its own independent state owner.

+**skeletonBoneStateOwner:**  Marks the target view as an independent state owner.
+If this target view is an ImageView it can be notified when loaded using the `notifySkeletonImageLoaded()` extension function, otherwise this should be used in combination with `skeletonBoneEnabled`.

 **skeletonBoneDissectLargeBones:** When true, bones which exceed the max set thickness will be dissected into a set of smaller bones.
-The smaller bones are evenly distributed throught the space.
+The smaller bones are evenly distributed through the space.

 **skeletonBoneShapeType:** Sets the type of shape the bone should have (Circular | Rectangular).